rocky-linux/documentation/docs/books/web_services/04-databases-servers.md

 ```

-On the secondary, check that data are well replicated:
+On the secondary, check that data are replicated:

 ```bash
 MariaDB [(none)]> use NEW_DATABASE_NAME